JoinCODED/TASK-REACT-QUERY-AXIOS/README.md

 - Fork and clone [this repository]() to your `Development` folder.
 - Install Axios npm install axios
+- Install ReactQuery
+### Axios & ReactQuery Setup
+1. In index.js setup ReactQuery Hint (`https://tanstack.com/query/latest/docs/react/installation`)

-### Using Axios get pets
+### Using Axios & ReactQuery to get pets

 1. Create a folder called `api` in `src`.
 2. Create a file `pets.js`.
-3. In `api/pets.js` create a fetchPets function ( make sure to use : async , await, try and catch )
+3. In `api/pets.js` create a fetchPets function ( make sure to use : async , await)
 4. Import the function in `App.js`
-5. FetchRooms should be triggered once App is rendered (Hint: 'useEffect')
+5. FetchRooms should be triggered once App is rendered
-6. Don't forget to setPets based on the response coming from the API

 ### Using Axios add a pet

-1. In `api/pets.js` create a createPet function ( make sure to use : async , await, try and catch )
+1. In `api/pets.js` create a createPet function ( make sure to use : async , await )
 2. Import the function where you need to create a pet
 3. Refresh the page to see the change